top of page

 Learning Objectives:

-• Understand how to connect exclusion and inclusion to three primary patterns of brain activation.
+• Be able to link exclusion and inclusion to three primary patterns of brain activation.

-• Use insights from neuroscience and mindfulness to shift your own pattern of brain activation by building up the brain systems that support emotional intelligence and inclusive leadership
+• Apply insights from neuroscience and mindfulness to build up the brain systems that support emotional intelligence and inclusive leadership ("Brain 3.0").

 The Neuroscience of Wisdom: